-Despite this, it is difficult to provide an average compensation payout amount for your specific claim.
+Despite this, it is difficult to provide an average compensation payout amount for your specific car accident claim.
 This is because every motor vehicle injury claim in Queensland is unique, and contingent on the circumstances of you and your injury.

 If you have been injured on the road through no fault of your own and are wondering if you are eligible for a claim, a lawyer from Gouldson may be able to assist.
 We’ll do our best to calculate your entitlements based on the information of your claim and medical evidence.

 A Gouldson lawyer may be able to help you seek compensation for:

 - Treatment and rehabilitation costs – you may be eligible to have these costs covered by the insurer, making sure you aren’t out-of-pocket during the compensation claims process.

 - Lost income and superannuation – if you are unable to work due to your injury, this will be included in your motor vehicle accident injury claim.

 - Any other expenses incurred as a direct consequence or the injury and its symptoms.